kalyanhadooptraining/facebook-java-api/trunk/facebook-java-api/README.txt

 Changelog:

+	From v1.7.3 to 1.7.4
+		- Disable admin.getAppProperties, admin.setAppProperties, and fbml.setRefHandle from desktop apps (as per API spec).
+		- Fix bug where FacebookXmlRestClient/FacebookJsonRestClient could not call admin.getAllocation.
+		- Improve parsing of multiline field values from XML.
+		- Add getters/setters for some internal client vars.

 	From v1.7.2 to 1.7.3
 		- Fix bug where calling 'Admin.getAllocation' would always throw an exception.
 		- Minor optimizations to user-id caching.